kubernetes-sigs/blob-csi-driver/deploy/example/e2e_usage.md

 In the above example, there is a `/mnt/blob` directory mounted as `blobfuse` filesystem.

 #### Option#3: Inline volume
+ > - inline volume does not support nfs protocol
- > to avoid performance issue, use persistent volume instead of inline volume when numerous pods are accessing the same volume.
+ > - to avoid performance issue, use persistent volume instead of inline volume when numerous pods are accessing the same volume.
  - in below blobfuse mount example, create `azure-secret` with existing storage account name and key in the same namespace as pod, both secret and pod are in `default` namespace
 ```console
 kubectl create secret generic azure-secret --from-literal azurestorageaccountname=NAME --from-literal azurestorageaccountkey="KEY" --type=Opaque